 An installed bath is fixed and mounted inside your bathroom.
 This makes it effortless to clean, and a seamless integrated fixture in a room, however, it needs to be placed directly against a wall.
 A free standing tub can stand anywhere, but they tend to be more expensive than traditional tubs and are not available in the same variety.

 Traditional baths are made from acrylic, making them hardy and easy to clean, though they may not be as aesthetically pleasing as non-acrylic models.
-The other substantial material used in bath construction is enamelled steel, particularly for free standing baths which need to be stronger as they support the whole weight of the water.
-The disadvantage of enamelling steel is that although it looks neat it is difficult to clean and is prone to chipping.
+The other substantial material used in bath construction is enameled steel, particularly for free standing baths which need to be stronger as they support the whole weight of the water.
+The disadvantage of enameling steel is that although it looks neat it is difficult to clean and is prone to chipping.